 Meet “Chloe” the lovely Candy Apple Red late ‘60s inspired T-Type.

-I needed a guitar to showcase my wonderful “Eternal ’68 Special” bridge pickup, so I decided to build something that had the correct aesthetic, but that retained my usual tweaks for tone and playability.
+I’ve always loved the (occasionally maligned) later ‘60s T-Type builds, so I decided to build something that had the correct aesthetic, but that retained my usual tweaks for tone and playability.
 The body is lightweight obeche that I really love for its open airy voice, mated to an era correct two-piece maple neck.
 I went with a vintage-correct 7.25” radius but used beefier 6100 size frets to aid bending, note definition and feel.

 Model: “Chloe” T-Type